 In 1923 when everyone had to settle for a hereditary last name (family name), there were some typical patterns: People in the towns usually chose a patronymic from their father or grandfather.
 Frozen patronymics were used as last names in Denmark since about 1800 and were seen as more modern and fashionable.
 Some had started to use these gradually already from around 1850 onwards.
 In the countryside most people would choose a farm name from their family.
 For those with a strong history at the same place/farm, the farm names were already used similar to surnames, and were strongly connected to people’s identity.

-For Norwegian last names (family names) in use today (keeping foreign names outside), between 65 and 70 % of all people have former farm names like Berg, Dahl, and Lund.
+For Norwegian last names (family names) in use today (keeping foreign names outside), between 65 and 70 % of all people have former farm names like Berg, Hagen, and Lie.
 About 30 % use frozen patronymics like Olsen, Hansen, and Johansen.
 Among the top 50 last names in use we find mainly frozen patronymics, see SSB.

 The tendency today is that families often choose the rarer names as their new family name when they marry or have children.
 Thus names like Olsen and Hansen are on decline.